“Time–it’s the worst damn thing in the world.”

-For a moment that seemed capable of, and in fact, destined to, last forever, they were the Alpha and Omega of New York Hip Hop.
+For a moment that seemed capable of stretching on forever, they were the Alpha and Omega of New York Hip Hop.
 Which is to say they were the Alpha and Omega of Hip Hop (sorry LA, I love you, you have a lot of great qualities, it’s not you it’s me).

 Wu-Tang did not just make music, they created a world; one that was bizarre, cinematic and actually scary.